fetchai/uAgents/python/docs/api/uagents/agent.md

 def mailbox(config: Union[str, Dict[str, str]])
 ```

-Set the mailbox configuration for the agent (deprecated and replaced by agentverse).
+Set the mailbox configuration for the agent.
+Agentverse overrides it but mailbox is kept for backwards compatibility.

 **Arguments**: